jgswift/observr/README.md

 ## Usage

-observr is a lightweight php tool which implements a loose observer pattern using traits
+observr is a lightweight php trait that loosely implements the observer pattern

 The following is a minimal example
 ```php